BlueBrain/spacktainers/README.md

 ```
 The resulting `neurodamus-neocortex.sif` file is the container and can be copied to a
 better storage location as desired.

+NB: `apptainer` and `singularity` may, in almost all circumstances, be treated
+interchangeably.

 ### Pulling with Podman